-Nowadays, change management increasingly has a tendency to privilege participation over message - especially the participation of the un-empowered over the message of the powerful.
-Concerns about empowering and "giving voice" are legitimate.
+Nowadays, change management is increasingly becoming influenced by having a tendency to privilege participation over message-especially the participation of the un-empowered over the message of the powerful.
+Concerns about empowering and 'giving voice' are legitimate.
 However, such a perspective can fall into a dualism that denies the character of any utterance.
-Change agents who privilege "voice", though, often fall back into thinking of communication as a military battle.
-They focus on voice assuming the utterances are like arrows that we shoot at each other, and that what we want are more people shooting arrows.
-For example, some have not gotten to shoot as many arrows so now they should get a chance.
+Change agents who privilege 'voice', though, often fall back into thinking of communication as a military battle.
+They focus on voice assuming the utterances are like arrows that we shoot at each other, and that what we want are more people shooting arrows, for example, some haven't gotten to shoot as many arrows so now they should get a chance.
 Yet the arrow metaphor is not one that enables us to see participation in the making of meaning.

-Bakhtin, in contrast, sees everyone - whether in power or not - as participating.
-Clampitt et al. (2000) compared communication to a dance - one partner leads, but the one who "follows" is hardly passive.
+Bakhtin, in contrast, sees everyone-whether in power or not-as participating.
+Clampitt, et al., (2000) compared communication to a dance - one partner leads, but the one who "follows" is hardly passive.
 Bakhtin sees utterances as having creators and perhaps we should think of communication as art and ourselves as artists.
-For every artist has to give up her creation at some point - and in some sense we have to give up proprietary interpretive rights to our utterances if we want them to live.
+For every artist has to give up her creation at some point-and in some sense we have to give up proprietary interpretive rights to our utterances if we want them to live.

-Some change agents emphasize "voice" so that we can construct a completely different view of situations - one based on the totality of voices.
+Some change agents emphasize 'voice' so that we can construct a completely different view of situations - one based on the totality of voices.
 The underlying assumption is one that sees truth as emerging from collective experience - that each person's subjective experience is a data point, and that truth emerges in the patterns formed by collective, diverse experiences.
-This understanding of voice, however, invites us to blend voices into a whole - rather than interpreting shared utterances.
+This understanding of voice, however, an invitation to blend voices into a whole - rather than interpreting shared utterances.